 Can Guinea Pigs Eat Raisins?

-However, it’s not the best idea to feed your guinea pigs raisins.
-Just like it’s not a good idea to let your guinea pigs eat nuts because they can block the digestive system of these small animals.
+Guinea pigs can eat raisins, but very seldom and in very limited quantities.
+It’s not the best idea to feed your guinea pigs raisins, just like it’s not a good idea to let them eat nuts because they can block the digestive system.

 According to USDA, 14g (1/2 ounce) of dark, seedless raisins contain: